openequella/openEQUELLA/CONTRIBUTING.md

 To run openEQUELLA locally for development and testing, you'll need a local database.
 By far the easiest to setup is PostgreSQL.
 The two main ways to do this are:

-- Simple install the package as part of your distro; or
+- Simply install the package as part of your distro; or
 - (Recommended) run an instance in docker to keep it nice and self contained.

 Once you have an instance running, make sure you create a database with a user for access: